 21. Vanilla essence – enhances the flavour of so many smoothies.
 Use it in banana, cacao, berry, coconutty or nutty smoothies.

 22. Blend11 – it covers so many bases nutritionally & goes well in any type of smoothie…use it for broad spectrum nutrition, protein, good fats & prebiotic fibre to keep you full & satisfied!
+When it comes to superfoods to put in smoothies, Blend11 covers all bases as it contains a mix of so many on this list!

 23. PondWater – goes into all my green smoothies to make them…greener!
 An easy way to increase your chlorophyll, especially when the fridge / garden is bare or you are travelling.
 Aloe vera & greens for energy, gut health, immunity, skin & liver support.

+So there you have it!
+That’s my pick of the best superfoods to put in smoothies!
 I would love you to share with me your favourite smoothie recipe – you never know if it makes the cut I may send you some free product!